karlstarkey/Manga_Fi/README.md

-# Otaku AI
+# Manga_Fi

-7j8qGYoGyUVCvoz7jT4GECvWiDMasCA4veEU37D9pump

-Otaku AI is an advanced AI-driven platform that crafts personalized manga-style profile pictures (PFPs) for X users.
-Leveraging cutting-edge AI algorithms and seamless integration with the X API, Otaku AI transforms user interactions into visually stunning, manga-inspired avatars.
+Manga_Fi is an advanced AI-driven platform that crafts personalized manga-style profile pictures (PFPs) for X users.
+Leveraging cutting-edge AI algorithms and seamless integration with the X API, Manga_Fi transforms user interactions into visually stunning, manga-inspired avatars.
 Designed for anime and manga enthusiasts, this program brings the artistry of manga directly to your social media presence.

 ## Features